-However, the same study showed that 31 percent of retirees are not confident in the financial security of their retirement
+However, the same study showed that 20 percent of retirees are not too confident or not confident at all in the financial security of their retirement.

-In other words, a growing number of U.S. residents will need to work longer if they want to face a comfortable, happy retirement.
+In other words, many U.S. residents will need to work longer if they want to face a comfortable, happy retirement.

-Of course, there are also plenty of reasons why people would want to work during their retirement years.
+Of course, there are plenty of reasons people would want to work during their retirement years.
 For one thing, the world of work has changed.
 Fewer people are making a living doing manual labor.
-Retirees can work longer if their work mostly involves sitting in front of a computer screen or making telephone calls.
+As a result, retirees can work longer if work mainly involves sitting in front of a computer screen or making telephone calls.

-In fact, a June 2014 report by the Society for Human Resource Management (SHRM) references the new 'retirement workscape'.
+A June 2014 report by the Society for Human Resource Management (SHRM) references the new 'retirement workscape.'
 In this workscape, retirees will continue to find satisfaction from work even after they retire from their primary career.

-Pre-retirement involves taking meaning steps to prepare for their post-retirement career.
-Many human resources departments are even engaging employees who are reaching retirement to explore ways that they might be able to continue work.
-Flexibility and finding work that is motivating are the key factors.
+Pre-retirement involves taking meaningful steps to prepare for their post-retirement career.
+Many human resources departments are even engaging employees who are getting ready to retire to explore ways that they might be able to continue work.
+Again, flexibility and finding work that is motivating are the key factors.

-Once the retirement decision occurs, most retirees want to take a little time off, or have a career intermission.
-This gives them the ability to relax, recharge and retool.
+Once the retirement decision occurs, most retirees want to take a little time off or have a career intermission.
+That gives them the ability to relax, recharge and retool.
 Typically, this career intermission lasts about 2.5 years.

-Finally, the fourth phase gives retirees the opportunity to rest, relax, socialize and travel.
+Finally, the fourth phase allows retirees to rest, relax, socialize and travel.
 That is the traditional view on retirement for most people.
-Although such traditions are obviously changing, or being delayed to a much later stage of retirement.
+However, such traditions are changing or facing postponement to a later retirement stage.

-Financially, working longer will offer much greater protection for your other sources of retirement income.
-The extra monthly income that you generate from work can help cover your insurance, grocery and medical-care costs.
+Financially, working longer will offer better protection for your other sources of retirement income.
+The extra monthly income you generate from work can help cover your insurance, grocery, and medical-care costs.
 That will reduce the need to tap into your retirement savings.

-The extra income might also allow you to hold off on receiving your Social Security benefits until you are older.
-Remember, the longer you wait to begin receiving Social Security, the larger your monthly benefits will be.
-(This holds true until you hit the age of 70.
+That extra income may allow you to hold off collecting Social Security benefits until later in life.
+Remember, the longer you wait to begin receiving Social Security, the more significant your monthly benefits will be.
+(This holds until you hit the age of 70.
 After this point, your monthly benefits will no longer increase.)

 Choosing to work after you hit retirement age is an important decision.
-However, in the right cases, doing so might provide you with both the financial and health benefits that could make your retirement years better ones.
+However, in suitable cases, doing so might provide you with the financial and health benefits that could make your retirement years better.